 Drive to Addis Ababa (387 km)

-Today’s return drive to the capital city leaves after breakfast.
-On the way, we will travel through towns known for fruit production.
-We will arrive in Addis Ababa late in the afternoon.
+Embark on the return journey to the capital city, passing through towns known for fruit production.
+Arrive in Addis Ababa late in the afternoon.

-Awassa and drive back to Addis (274 km)
+Awassa Exploration and Return to Addis (274 km)